-Offering Circular dated June 1, 2021
+Offering Circular dated April 21, 2023

-If you intend to purchase Securities, you should rely only on the information in this Offering Circular, in the disclosure documents that we incorporate by reference in this Offering Circular as stated under Additional Information and in the related pool supplement (each, a "Pool Supplement") that we will make available on our internet website as to each Pool upon its formation.
+If you intend to purchase Securities, you should rely only on the information in this Offering Circular, in the disclosure documents that we incorporate by reference in this Offering Circular as stated under Additional Information and in the related pool supplement (each, a "Pool Supplement") that we will make available on our website as to each Pool upon its formation.

-We also make available on our internet website certain pool- and loan-level information regarding each of the Mortgages backing our Securities based on information furnished to us by the sellers and servicers of the Mortgages.
-We may not have independently verified information furnished to us by sellers and servicers regarding the Mortgages backing our Securities and make no representations or warranties concerning the accuracy or completeness of that information.
-Given the volume of information furnished to us, we anticipate that some of the information may be incorrect or incomplete.
-If we are made aware of an error, we publish the correct information if possible.
+We also make available on our website (i) certain pool- and loan-level information regarding each of the Mortgages backing our Securities and (ii) certain information at the cohort level, in each case, based on information furnished to us by the sellers and servicers of the Mortgages.
+We generally do not verify information furnished to us by sellers and servicers regarding the Mortgages backing our Securities prior to our publication of the information, and we make no representations or warranties concerning the accuracy of that information.
+Given the volume of information furnished to us and our limited review procedures, it is possible that some of the information is incorrect.
+We are not obligated to update the cohort-, pool- or loan-level data.
+However, if we are made aware of an error, we publish the correct information if possible.
+For more information, see Description of the Securities-Pool- and Cohort-Level Data and -Loan-Level Data and Risk Factors-Credit Factors-Mortgage information may be incorrect.
+Credit scores may not accurately predict the likelihood of default.